 If a child under 18 is moving to Sweden, their parents or guardians must jointly notify the Swedish Tax Agency of the move and sign the notification.
 If a parent or guardian is not able to visit the service centre, they need to provide written consent for the move to Sweden.
 Children over 16 years old can notify the Swedish Tax Agency of their move to Sweden themselves – using their own signature, and without the written consent of their parents or guardians.

-If you do not have right of residence, you must have a residence permit that is valid for at least one year in order to be listed in the Swedish Population Register.
+If you do not have right of residence, you must have a residence permit that is valid in order to be listed in the Swedish Population Register.

 You apply to the Swedish Migration Agency for a residence permit.